 Users are able to chat with each other.
 Avatars currently have no way to convey body language beyond the use of basic movement controls.

 In future releases they will also be able to do voice chat and to perform gestures like dancing or frowning with their avatars.
 They will also be able to display a temporary emoji above their avatar to express themselves.
-Users will also be able to display tokens they own so that other users can see them.
+Players will also be able to display tokens they own so that other players can see them.

 There currently is no cross-scene notification system.
 Any game requiring notifications displayed outside of the current scene is going to have to implement them using an external service.